Find Grad Schools

 The states with the most job growth for Geophysical Data Technician are Wyoming, North Carolina, and Utah.
 Watch out if you plan on working in Kentucky, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Salary for a Geophysical Data Technician
+How Much Does a Geophysical Data Technician Make?

-The average yearly salary of a Geophysical Data Technician ranges between $28,020 and $108,110.
+The typical yearly salary for Geophysical Data Technicians is somewhere between $28,020 and $108,110.

 undefined